Frequently Asked Questions

 - How do I store dairy foods?

-The most current 2010 Dietary Guidelines for Americans recommends that all Americans over the age of nine should consume three cups of milk or milk products each day; two and a half cups per day are recommended for children aged four-eight years; and two cups per day for children aged two-three years.
+The 2015-2020 Dietary Guidelines for Americans recommends that all Americans over the age of nine should consume three cups/servings of milk or milk products each day (1 cup of milk, 1 1/2 ounces of natural cheese or 2 ounces of processed cheese equals one serving); two and a half cups per day are recommended for children aged 4-8 years; and two cups per day for children aged 2-3 years.

 Click to read more about The Dietary Guidelines for Americans.

 Enjoying three servings of milk, cheese or yogurt is a deliciously easy way to help build stronger bones and healthier bodies because together, these foods provide a powerful package of nutrients.
-Cow’s milk contains nine essential nutrients including calcium, potassium, phosphorus, protein, vitamins A, D and B12, riboflavin and niacin (niacin equivalents).
-Studies show that dairy foods, when eaten as part of a healthy diet, improve overall diet quality and may help reduce the risk of osteoporosis, high blood pressure, obesity, kidney stones and colon cancer.
+Cow’s milk is a good or excellent source of nine essential nutrients including protein, calcium, vitamins A, D and B12, riboflavin, niacin, phosphorus and pantothenic acid.
+Studies show that dairy foods, when eaten as part of a healthy diet, improve overall diet quality and may help reduce the risk of osteoporosis, caridiovascular disease, high blood pressure and type 2 diabetes.

 - Dairy Food Consumption Is Associated with Reduced Risk of Cardiovascular Disease